Last updated: 9 June 2026

 Lump sums can speed things up significantly, but only if they don't wipe out your safety net.
 The most common mistake is throwing every spare pound at the mortgage and then reaching for a credit card when something unexpected comes up.

 Good sources of lump sums include bonuses, tax refunds, inheritance, and savings above your emergency fund.
 However, always keep an accessible cash buffer in place first.
-Three to six months of essential expenses is the standard recommendation.
+Three to six months of essential expenses is the standard guidance.

 Action: Keep an emergency buffer first, then use lump sums within your annual overpayment allowance.